kjmahoney/Ciku/ReadME/README.md

 * I should be able to see my progress through a deck (assign boolean 'learned' value to each card)

 **Gold**
+* Add checkbox for learned cards
+* I should have my own account that saves my decks
 * The application supports phrases and idioms
-* I should have my own account that saves my decks
 * Expand mastery functionality: Replace the boolean with a score  system for each card
-* Flex wrap the index and show page

-**Fratinum**
+**Platinum**
 * Users can share their decks with other users
 * Users can import their decks via csv
-* Deck mastery score=> bronze is boolean value, gold is score
+* (APIs) When creating a new word, its translation should auto populate
+* (External API)When reviewing a phrase, I should be able to click on a word and have its individual translation appear
+* (External API) I should be able to search for a character from the home page, then add it to my list.
+* (External API) Expand to include other languages

 Technologies Used: